 Everyone’s talking about Europe’s hottest real estate market, Lisbon.
 But what happened to make property in Portugal’s capital so interesting to investors?
-There are many different factors that contributed to the rise in Lisbon real estate, from economic growth to rise in the tourism sector, as well as an increase in short-term rental.
+There are many different factors that contributed to the rise in Lisbon real estate, from economic growth to the rise in the tourism sector, as well as an increase in short-term rentals.

 Portugal is undergoing an economic and social boom, attracting a new wave of affluent international investors, entrepreneurs, and professionals.
 The dynamic Portuguese market has a wide variety of investment opportunities and is forecast to continue on a trajectory of healthy growth in the coming years.
 The city of Lisbon and Portugal as a whole offer a number of tax benefits to incentivize redevelopment in historic centers.

-Lisbon population: 2 million
+Lisbon population: 2.9 million

-Number of foreigners: 200,000
+Number of foreigners: 260 503 (as of 2020)

-International schools: 14 (British, French, American, German and more)
+International schools: 14 (British, French, American, German, and more)